 The answer is a network.
 You have a router now that provides Internet access in your home or office, both wired (Ethernet) and wireless (WiFi).
 Ayrstone’s AyrMesh products allow you to extend that network from your router to your outbuildings and out across your property for thousands of acres.

-A lot of agricultural products that need to be connected to the Internet today use cellular connections.
+A lot of agricultural products that need to be connected to the Internet today use cellular connections or cellular-like technologies like LoRa.
 These work for uploading data, but they have four big problems:

-- Each device with a cellular connection requires a data subscription with the local cellular provider – $20-60 per month, each.
+- Each device requires a data subscription with the local cellular provider – $20-60 per month, each.
 It’s OK if you have two or three devices you want connected to the Internet, but there are going to be more and more devices you’re going to want to either collect data from or control remotely.

 - Cellular connections are fine for uploading data to the Internet, but what about controlling devices like grain dryers or irrigation controllers?
 Some cellular connections include a “public IP address” so you can access devices connected to them, some don’t, or charge extra for them.